libbitcoin/libbitcoin-explorer/doc/sphinx/multisig.rst

     $ cat msig.script | sx scripthash
     34CRZpt8j81rgh9QhzuBepqPi4cBQSjhjr

-Send some bitcoin to that address!
+Send 0.001 BTC to that address!

 This is my transaction: